FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Pro Reference Manual 2021/Chapter 3.rst

          - \frac{V}{g}\, \frac{\partial V}{\partial x}
          - \frac{1}{g}\, \frac{\partial V}{\partial t}

+where:

-where h is the flow depth and V is the depth-averaged velocity in one of the eight flow directions x for a computational timestep ∂t and g is the gravitational acceleration.
+    h = flow depth

+    V = depth-averaged velocity in one of the eight flow directions x for a computational timestep ∂t

+    g = gravitational acceleration.

-The excess rainfall intensity (i) may be nonzero on the flow surface.
+    i = excess rainfall intensity; may be nonzero on the flow surface.

-The friction slope component S\ :sub:`f` is based on Manning’s equation.
+    S\ :sub:`f` = friction slope component; based on Manning’s equation.

-The other terms include the bed slope (S\ :sub:`o`) pressure gradient and convective and local acceleration terms.
+    (S\ :sub:`o`) = bed slope pressure gradient and convective and local acceleration terms.
 The two unknown variables are velocity and flow depth.
 The discharge Q is given by Q = VA where A is the cross section flow area.